African Hope Crafts

 Treasures from the Heart

 In Cambodia, AIDS is a growing crisis.
-The disease currently claims 4 percent of the population.
 Treasures from the Heart trains AIDS survivors to craft handmade items to they can support their families.
-This fair-trade organization restores self-worth to these artisans, who are rejected by their neighbors and sometimes their own families.
+This fair-trade organization restores self-worth to artisans who have been rejected by their neighbors and sometimes their own families.
 The work gives them the hope to live with dignity.
-With counseling for victims, the organization invests personal time into every artisan it serves.
+By providing counseling, Treasures from the Heart invests personal time into every artisan it serves.

-As West Bank artisan shape and mold olive wood, they know each unique items means more than money earned.
+As West Bank artisans shape olive wood, they know each unique item means more than money earned.
 Carved by their hands, each product is inspired.
-And for these artisans, creating their art is not just a matter of shaping a piece of olive wood, it’s a powerful testimony of hope delivered from one generation to another for more than 2,000 years.
+And for these UEMS artisans, creating their art is not just a matter of shaping a piece of olive wood; it’s a powerful testimony of hope delivered from one generation to another for more than 2,000 years.

 Vijaya Deepam Trust

 Vijaya Deepam Trust works with young women in their early 20s to mid-30s in India.
 These women come from impoverished backgrounds, and the money they earn through Vijaya Deepam Trust allows them to feed their children and pay for their education.
 All profits made through the sale of their products are shared among the women.
 Some of the women’s spouses are addicted to alcohol, leaving them to be the family’s primary providers.